 CPU Contacts: No

-I bought two other Handevision lenses along with this one, the 35mm f2.4 and the 50mm f2.4.
-Of the three, the 75mm is the one that stood out to me the most and it hasn’t take me long to realize that Handevision has made a true gem here.
-It’s an outstanding lens with incredible image quality for both full frame and APS-C cameras and I’ve really come to love it.
+I bought two other Kipon lenses along with this one, the 35mm f2.4, and the 50mm f2.4.
+Of the three, the 75mm is the one that stood out to me the most.
+It’s very clear that Kipon has made a true gem here.
+It’s an outstanding lens with incredible image quality for both full-frame and APS-C cameras and I’ve really come to love it.

-The IBERIT 75mm With The Fujifilm X-Pro 2
+Using Kipon IBERIT 75mm With The Fujifilm

 Quality And Performance